 FedEx Peak Season Oversize Charge

 During specified times of the year, the FedEx peak season oversize charge will apply to packages meeting the criteria and characteristics of the Oversize Charge.
-In 2018, the shippers saw an additional $27.50 per oversize package.
+In 2019, the shippers will see an additional $27.50 per oversize package.
 This additional peak season surcharge took effect during the holiday shipping.
-This period was November 19, 2018, through December 24, 2018
+In 2020, the additional peak season surcharge will be $37.50 per oversize package.

 How to Reduce These Charges